A many-body perturbation theory approach to energy band alignment at the crystalline tetracene-silicon interface: Many-body perturbation theory results

-The computed band offsets are 0.23 meV for the valence band and 1.247 eV for the conduction band.
-The absolute errors for the bands offsets are 30 meV for the valence band and 452 meV for the conduction band.
+The computed band offsets are 0.23 meV for the valence band and 1.247 eV for the conduction band for the contacting Tc layer.
+The next Tc layer has a slightly larger band gap and, correspondingly, slightly different band offsets, see Fig. \ref{fig:edges_supercell}c.